Sausages in Puff Pastry (Irish Sausage Rolls)

 2. Add olive oil and onions to the pan and saute until softened.

 4. Place a sausage on a strip of dough and roll to cover the sausage.
-Use water to seal the edge and place seam side down on the baking sheet.
+Use water to seal the edge and place the seam side down on the baking sheet.

 5. Use egg wash and brush the tops of the sausage rolls.
 Sprinkle with sea salt or sesame seeds.